• PROGRAM

 Sustainability in biosystems

-Our program activities include in-depth characterization of emissions that threaten the environment, atmosphere, water, soil and global climate.
-We also develop, validate and optimize innovative strategies for waste management, valorization and biological treatment.
-We also conduct research on the quantification and improvement of carbon capture and stabilization in soils.
-Finally, we quantitatively assess the environmental sustainability of products, companies, regions and food systems in general through Life Cycle Assessment (LCA) to support decisions and policies.
+Our program activities include the in-depth characterization of emissions that threaten the environment, in the atmosphere, water, soil and global climate.
+We also develop, validate and optimize innovative strategies for waste management, recovery and biological treatment.
+In addition, we conduct research on the quantification and improvement of carbon capture and stabilization in the soil.
+Finally, we conduct quantitative assessments of the environmental sustainability of products, companies, regions and food systems in general through Life Cycle Analysis (LCA) to support decisions and policies.

 Program Manager